Mikk

 What Gets Parsed

-Every function gets its exact file path and line range stored in mikk.lock.json.
+Every function stores its exact file path, line range, call list, hash, and purpose.
 When your AI calls mikk_get_function_detail, it receives the real body — not a guess.

 Merkle-Tree Hashing